 ON-SITE OPERATIONS MEETINGS

-Starting the night before the conference opens with the Board meeting, Free Student Day, the Diversity Summit and the Opening Reception (i.e., typically Friday night) the CHC Co-Chairs and key committee chairs should expect to meet with the VP Conferences and the conference contractors who will be on site.
+Starting the night before the conference opens with the Board meeting, Free Student Day, the Diversity Summit and the Opening Reception (i.e., typically Friday night) the CHC Co-Chairs and key subcommittee chairs should expect to meet with the VP Conferences and the conference contractors who will be on site.
 You’ll review the setup of the Registration Area, look at the attendee travel patterns and where signs and/or volunteers might be needed.
 As the conference proceeds, there will be daily scheduled discussions about how things are going, if any issues are arising, what to anticipate, how are volunteers going to be used the next day, etc.

 APA CALIFORNIA BOARD SEATING AT PLENARY SESSIONS